AuReMe/esmecata/README.md

 | Cluster_5  | Cluster_3 | Cluster_7 |
 | Cluster_10 | Cluster_4 | Cluster_8 |

 - by grouping set of functions to find in which observation names they are enriched with paramater `--grouping selected_function`.
 If the annotation input corresponds to esmecata annotation results, it expects EC number and GO Terms.
-But it can also handle KEGG Orthologs by using the ``--ko`` parameter.
+But by giving a function table instead, you can choose your own annotation type.
 The tabulated input file showing the group is given by the user with the parameter `--function-list` and should look like this:

 | Group 1    | Group 2   |
 |------------|-----------|